setzler/DiDforBigData/README.md

 ![](vignettes/estimates_small.png)

-A caveat: The Callaway and Sant’Anna (2021) estimators provide standard errors that correspond to *multiple hypothesis testing* and will thus tend to be wider.
-The researcher should be clear on whether they are interested in single or multiple hypothesis testing.
+A caveat: The Callaway and Sant’Anna (2021) estimators provide standard errors that correspond to *multiple-hypothesis testing* and will thus tend to be wider.
+My package provides the usual single-hypothesis testing, consistent with the standard errors usually reported on regression coefficients.

 #### Speed test